Why F.Y.E. Motorsports Was

 of his life and took his love for the sport to the next level when he

-began announcing at the Cedar Lake Speedway in his
+began announcing at the legendary Cedar Lake Speedway in his

 hometown of New Richmond, Wisconsin and began writing a weekly column